-The Clearstream Group fulfils the "Basel II" regulatory equity requirements based on the EU directives as implemented in Germany (on a consolidated level as well as, for CBF, on a stand-alone level) and in Luxembourg (for CBL on a stand alone basis).
+The Clearstream Group fulfils the "Basel II" regulatory equity requirements based on the EU directives as implemented in Germany (on a consolidated level as well as, for CBF, on a stand-alone level) and in Luxembourg (for CBL on a stand-alone basis).
 These rules include the 2009 / 2010 amendments under CRD II + III.

-Currently, the regulatory environment is characterised to a great extent by the reform of the legal framework for the banking business in general and large exposure regulations, equity requirements, revised risk weights for credit and market risk, liquidity risk management and measures to create more efficient and more effective supervision.
+Currently, the regulatory environment is characterised to a great extent by the reform of the legal framework for the banking business in general and large exposure regulations, equity requirements, revised risk weights for credit and market risk, liquidity risk management and measures to create more efficient and more effective supervision in particular.
 Furthermore, handling of "systemic" risk, "systemic important banks", recovery and resolution plans, segregation of proprietary trading / high risk business and "commercial" banking, deposit protection and a more EU-wide centralised banking supervision ("Banking Union") are items on the regulatory agenda.
-This is, among other things, a consequence of the global financial market crisis but also a reflection of the Euro crisis.
-To some extent, it is ultimately part of a routine examination of current regulations that had been previously set in motion (see 1.1.2 Recent developments on page 1-2).
+This is a consequence, among others, of the global financial market crisis but also a reflection of the Euro crisis.
+To some extent, it is ultimately part of a routine examination of current regulations that had been previously set in motion (see 1.1.2 Basel III and beyond on page 1-2).